-When we signed up to join the Marine Discovery Center field trip, the only thing I knew, was we were boating out to an area for exploration.
-I had no idea we would be exploring one of the most productive natural habitats in the world.
+When we signed up to join the Marine Discovery Center field trip, the only thing I knew, was we were boating out to an area along the coast of Florida for exploration.
+I had no idea we would be exploring one of the most productive natural habitats in the world, Indian River Lagoon.

 So you may be wondering what exactly makes Indian River Lagoon one of the most productive natural habitats in the world, so this is what we learned.
 Indian River Lagoon is the most important brackish water estuary ecosystem in North America.
 Brackish water is when water is more salty than freshwater, but not as salty as seawater.
 An estuary is when brackish water occurs because river water meets sea water, but is partially enclosed.
 This produces a unique, nutrient dense environment, which creates a habitat unlike any other.